williamg42/klipper_z_calibration/README.md

 position value in the Klipper configuration.
 Any of these changes or even all of them together do **not** affect the first layer at all.

+My modification is to rename the deviation variable to max_z_offset and add a min_z_offset variable.
+During the ~1100 hours I've used this plugin I've had a couple of times where filament ooze interfered with the klicky, resulting in a calculated z offset being 0.3mm lower than it should be, damaging the bed surface.
+Adding a lower acceptable bound as well as an upper bound should prevent this issue.

 Here is a small video for a short demonstration:
 [https://streamable.com/wclrmc](https://streamable.com/wclrmc)